nobrakal/asak/README.md

 There is two cores:

-* `Asak.Lambda_hash`, that defines a function `hash_lambda` that is hashing a lambda expression (an intermediate language in the OCaml compilation pipeline), capturing the shape of the AST.
+* `Asak.Lambda_hash`, that defines a function `hash_lambda` which is hashing a lambda expression (an intermediate language in the OCaml compilation pipeline), capturing the shape of the AST.

-* `Asak.Clustering`, that defines a function `cluster` which is making a complete-linkage clustering of a list of hashes.
+* `Asak.Clustering`, that defines a function `cluster` which is making a kind of complete-linkage clustering of a list of hashes.
 This function can parallelize some work.

 ## Documentation